 RRMS tends to have a better outlook as there may be years between flare-ups and the disease does not progress between episodes.

 However, people with RRMS usually develop SPMS, which is progressive and respond less well to medications, compared with other types.

-Because of the way PPMS and PRMS develop, they tend to be more debilitating.
+Because of the way PPMS develops, they tend to be more debilitating.
 Symptoms will progress even during a relapse, which may or may not occur.

 The causes of MS remain unknown, but certain environmental and genetic factors appear to trigger the disease.